-I wrote the draft, analized the difference, and discovered several insights on productivity and habit building.
+I wrote the draft, analysed the difference, and discovered several insights on productivity and habit building.
 Then, something very curious happened.

-**I asked myself, why do I always need to be productivity?**
+**I asked myself, why do I always need to chase productivity?**

 If I set a goal that I want to achieve, isn’t it natural to be motivated and, as a result, productive?